Plans for a tower and 272 homes in Abbey Wood at Eynsham Drive will go before before Greenwich’s Planning Board in less than a week.

 GLLaB does have other functions including a bus which visits various sites including town centres for outreach work, and that’s fine, but surely it should have some jobs on its web portal?

 When it advertises jobs on Twitter it’s often what the private sector already does.

 I’ve said it before; the private sector will advertise jobs in coffee shops but will not improve parks and use income to get more people walking and healthy.
 That’s what S106 and CIL money can do and is not in so many instances.

 Many authorities run job schemes and improve parks and public spaces.
 Greenwich seem unable to do both with the job scheme swallowing most, if not all, income after other obligations are factored in.

 I recently covered the state of the public realm in Abbey Wood.
 It’s poor in many places, and that’s being polite.
 Parks and shopping areas are extremely dated on its vast 3000-home estate.

 Areas around Abbey Wood station are seeing investment but the estate is another world.
 Areas such as Sewell Road are a very long walk from the station.
 It might share the same postcode but money spent at the station means nothing to areas like that.
-Greenwich Planners and Department’s may not know that if looking at a map.
+Greenwich planners and department’s may not know that when looking at a map.
 It’s different on the ground.